Oklahoma Gov. Kevin Stitt vetoes state-tribal compact extensions

 "If Governor Stitt gets his way with these vetoes, the state loses millions in revenue and disrupts business," Hoskin said in a statement.
 "All Oklahomans lose in that scenario.
 Fortunately, the governor is isolated in his hostility to cooperate with the tribes."

-Stitt has had a frosty relationship with most of Oklahoma's tribes since he unsuccessfully sought to renew the state's tribal gaming compacts.
+Stitt has had a frosty relationship with most of Oklahoma's tribes since 2019, when he unsuccessfully began seeking to renegotiate the state's tribal gaming compacts.

 House leadership initially sought a five-year extension of the compacts, but the bills were whittled down to one-year extensions in keeping with Senate President Pro Tem Greg Treat's wishes.